Statute of The Court

 Operation

-Following the completion of the pre-trial hearing(s) and the trial(s), the Panel of Judges shall be allotted the last day of the tribunal to deliberate on the evidence and arguments presented by the Prosecution Team and the Defence Team during the trial(s).
-Once consensus has been reached by the Panel of Judges, the Panel of Judges shall deliver its verdict(s) through writing and a video/voice recording.
-In the instance that the Panel of Judges perceives violations of core crimes and human rights to have been committed, the Panel of Judges shall be asked to identify and specify (i) what legal and/or other actions should be taken by the international community and (ii) against whom (individual, institutional, state, and/or all) such actions should be taken.
-The verdicts rendered by the Court shall be final, without the possibility of appeal.
-The verdicts shall also be communicated in a clear and comprehensible manner to the following parties: (i) the parties involved in the proceedings; (ii) the Secretary-General of the United Nations; (iii) governments; (iv) interested international organizations; and (v) the press.
+Following completion of the pre-trial hearing(s), trial(s), or hearings in other formats, the Panel of Judges shall be allotted time on the last day of the tribunal to deliberate on the evidence and arguments presented by the Prosecution Team and the Defence Team during the hearing.
+Once consensus has been reached by the Panel of Judges, the Panel of Judges shall deliver its verdict(s), judgment, and final orders orally with video/voice recording.
+In the instance that the Panel of Judges perceives core crimes and / or otherviolations have been committed, the Panel of Judges shall be asked to identify and specify (i) what legal and/or other actions should be taken by the international community and (ii) against whom (individual, institutional, state, and/or all) such actions should be taken.
+The verdicts, judgment, and final orders rendered by the Court shall be final, without the possibility of appeal.
+They shall also be communicated in a clear and comprehensible manner to the following parties: (i) the parties involved in the proceedings; (ii) the Secretary-General of the United Nations; (iii) governments; (iv) interested international organizations; and (v) the press.

 Chapter 4.
 General Provisions of the Court